Anum-2017/Spec-Kit-Plus-Guides/Claude-Code/WITHOUT-PYTHON.md

 # Spec-Kit Plus + Claude Code

-## Installation without Manually Installing Python
+## Installation Without Manually Installing Python

-This guide explains how to use **Spec-Kit Plus with Claude Code using `uv` and `uvx`**.
+This guide explains how to install and use **Spec-Kit Plus with Claude Code using uv**, without manually installing Python.

-> **Important:** "Without Python" means you do not need to manually install and manage Python yourself. `uv` manages the Python environment needed by the tool.
+> **Important:** "Without Python" means you do not need to manually install and manage Python yourself. `uv` manages the required Python environment automatically.

 ---